wrhall/TracklessURL/README.md

+# Why fork?

+I forked this because I ran main through chatgpt and wanted to make a few changes.
+Wasn't ready to add them to upstream without validating them with a bit of usage.

 # TracklessURL

 **TracklessURL** is a Python-based tool that automatically cleans URLs copied to the clipboard by removing tracking parameters.
 It leverages a local SQLite database to manage tracking rules.